What is an SLH?

 Polcin, D. L., Mericle, A. A., Callahan, S., Harvey, R., & Jason, L. A. (2016).
 Challenges and rewards of conducting research on recovery residences for alcohol and drug disorders.
 Journal of Drug Issues, 46(1), 51-63.

 Korcha, R. A., Polcin, D., & Bond, J. (2016).
 Interaction of motivation and social support on abstinence among recovery home residents.
 Journal of Drug Issues, 46(3), 164-177.

 Polcin, D., Korcha, R., Gupta, S., Subbaraman, M. S., & Mericle, A. A. (2016).
 Prevalence and trajectories of psychiatric symptoms among sober living house residents.
 Journal of Dual Diagnosis, 2, 175-184.

 Polcin, D. L. (2016).
 Co-occurring substance abuse and mental health problems among homeless persons: Suggestions for research and practice.
 Journal of Social Distress and the Homeless, 25(1), 1-10.

 Polcin, D., Witbrodt, J. Korcha, R., Gupta, S., & Mericle, A. A. (2016).
 Course of psychiatric symptoms and abstinence among methamphetamine dependent persons in sober living recovery homes.
 Journal of Psychoactive Drugs, 3, 1-8.

-Polcin, D.L., Korcha, R. (in press) Social support influences on substance abuse outcomes among sober living house residents with low and moderate psychiatric severity.
-Journal of Alcohol Drug Education.
+Polcin, D.L., Korcha, R. (2017) Social support influences on substance abuse outcomes among sober living house residents with low and moderate psychiatric severity.
+Journal of Alcohol Drug Education,61(1), 51-70.